 The infimal convolution of two convex functions $f_1,f_2 : X \rightarrow (-\infty,+\infty]$ is a classical convexity-preserving operation defined as follows

 Many optimization problems can be formulated using this notion: not only in economics, where infimal convolutions are related to the so-called Pareto optimality \cite{hochman1969pareto, stiglitz1987pareto,warr1982pareto}, but also in other fields such as engineering, physics, social sciences, and mechanics \cite{balle2015computation}.
-More recently, infimal convolutions of convex functionals have been used to regularize inverse problems with applications to image and signal processing.
+Infimal convolutions of convex functionals have also been used to regularize inverse problems with applications to image and signal processing.
 One of the first successful approaches in this direction has been proposed in \cite{cl} in the context of image denoising.
 It is well-known that reconstructions obtained using variational models that penalize the $L^1$-norm of the gradient of the image, such as the ROF model \cite{rof}, achieve good performances to reconstruct sharp edges, but exhibit artifacts in the smooth regions of the image (the so-called staircasing effect).
 On the other hand, higher-order regularizers tend to smooth out the edges but perform better in the regions where a small gradient is expected.
 Following these considerations, the authors in \cite{cl} introduced a regularizer defined as the infimal convolution of a first and a second order functional as follows

 where $\alpha,\beta > 0$ are fixed parameters, with the goal of automatically selecting the regions of the image where it is convenient to apply a first order regularizer and the regions where the second order regularizer is more suitable.
 In the following years, further regularizers defined as the infimal convolution of functionals were introduced, achieving striking results in solving inverse problems.
+One classical example is the so-called cartoon-texture decomposition~\cite{meyer2001oscillating, vese2003modeling, aujol2006structure}, where an infimal convolution of the total variation and Meyer's G-norm is used.
 Combinations of higher-order functionals were explored improving on the work of \cite{cl}, see \cite{bkp, chan2010fourth, setzer2011infimal}, and spatio-temporal infimal convolutions were used for solving dynamic inverse problems \cite{hk,shsbs}.
 Other more recent examples can be found in \cite{burger2016infimal_finite_p, burger2015infimal_infty, gao2018infimal, burger2019total, Gao19infimal, Kutyniok13_mh, reggraph, carioni2022extremal}.